JessGurr/jessgurr.github.io/_drafts/2015-09-14-whatiloveaboutautumn.md

 I never really liked school that much, but one of my favourite memories of going back for a new term was being taken to pick out a new school bag and all the stationery ー I'm a bit of a stationery fiend :pencil2: :black_nib: :straight_ruler: :notebook:.

-Below are 10 things I absolutely love about the season and that I think make it really special:
+Below are 10 things that I absolutely love about the season and think make it really special:

 1. Crisp, cold mornings
 2. Stomping through all the crunchy leaves :maple_leaf: :fallen_leaf: :leaves: